-On June 23, 2015, the Company also issued a stand-by letter of credit for \$0.2 million U.S. dollars from a Canadian financial institution to one of its U.S. suppliers as security.
-On October 26, 2015, the stand-by letter of credit was returned by the U.S supplier and cancelled by the Canadian financial institution.
+On June 23, 2015, the Company also issued a stand-by letter of credit for \$161,122 U.S. dollars from a Canadian financial institution to one of its U.S. suppliers as security.
+On October 26, 2015, that stand-by letter of credit was returned by the U.S supplier and cancelled by the Canadian financial institution.